 The Junior Ranger Program is the go-to program for families to learn more about this UNESCO World Heritage Site.
 It’s free and takes about two hours to complete.
 My kids love the patches that the Park Rangers present them after completing their booklet.

-The Grand Canyon Junior Ranger Program hands out a booklet specially designed for each age group.
-To earn the Junior Ranger badge, families are required to attend a Ranger Program and find a program list at the visitors centers.
+The Grand Canyon Junior Ranger Program hands out booklets specially designed for each age group.
+Families are required to attend a Ranger Program and find a program list at the visitors centers to earn the Junior Ranger badge.

 Raven Award–kids aged 4 to 7, though I’ve been helping my youngest since he was 3